samiq/site/README.md

 site
 ====

-This project is an ever updating blank template for a website based on the [HTML5 Boilerplate](http://html5boilerplate.com) v4.1.0 sprinkled with some other sweets.
+This project is a complete front-end template for a website based on the [HTML5 Boilerplate](http://html5boilerplate.com) v4.1.0 and sprinkled with some other sweets.

 technologies and frameworks included
 ====================================